Practical tips for successful nanny interviews. Secure the nanny job you want with these 10 steps to success.

 At the end of your interview ask if they have all the information they need and what the next step is.
 This way you will know what happens next.
 Restate your interest in the position.

-10. Follow Through on any Commitments you Made
+10. Follow Through on any Commitments

 If you promised to send through any information or documents do this as soon as possible, if you agreed to phone after a few days, make sure you do.